vuejs/eslint-plugin-vue/docs/rules/no-computed-in-data.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/no-computed-in-data
-description: require computed properties are not used in the data()
+description: disallow computed properties used in the data property
 ---
 # vue/no-computed-in-data
-> require computed properties are not used in the data()

-- :gear: This rule is included in `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.

-> require computed properties are not used in the data()
+> disallow computed properties used in the data property

-- :gear: This rule is included in `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.
+- :gear: This rule is included in all of `"plugin:vue/vue3-essential"`, `"plugin:vue/essential"`, `"plugin:vue/vue3-strongly-recommended"`, `"plugin:vue/strongly-recommended"`, `"plugin:vue/vue3-recommended"` and `"plugin:vue/recommended"`.

-Please describe the origin of the rule here.

 ## :book: Rule Details

-This rule report computed properties are used in data property
+This rule report computed properties that used in data property

 Examples of **incorrect** code for this rule: